 End Option for Transfer Service

-1.5 Potential NLSL and Planned NLSL Facility Load
+1.5 Load at a Potential NLSL and Planned NLSL Facility

 1.5.1 Cumulative Prior Load

-Pursuant to section 20.3.5.2 of the body of this Agreement, BPA shall fill in the table in section 1.5.2 below with any «Customer Name» amounts of Potential NLSL and Planned NLSL cumulative prior load.
+Pursuant to section 20.3.5.2 of the body of this Agreement, BPA shall fill in the table in section 1.5.2 below with any «Customer Name» amounts of Potential NLSL and Planned NLSL Cumulative Prior Load.

-1.5.2 Facility Load Included in Calculation of Power Eligible at PF Rate
+1.5.2 Load at a Facility Included in Calculation of Power Eligible at PF Rate

-Pursuant to section 20.3.5.3 of the body of this Agreement, BPA shall fill in the table below with the fixed amount of facility load to be included in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF rate(s).
+Pursuant to section 20.3.5.3 of the body of this Agreement, BPA shall fill in the table below with the fixed amount of load at a facility to be included in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF rate(s).

-Drafter’s Note: Add a row for each additional Potential NLSL, Planned NLSL, or NLSL that has cumulative prior load and/or load included in the calculation of Firm Requirements Power eligible for service at the PF rate.
+Drafter’s Note: Add a row for each additional Potential NLSL, Planned NLSL, or NLSL that has Cumulative Prior Load and/or load at a facility included in the calculation of Firm Requirements Power eligible for service at the PF rate.
 Update at the end of each monitoring period.
 If customer has none, include N/A and retain «XX.XXX» as applicable.